- What just happened?

 No, I reply, it’s table stakes to call us Spongtastic.
 It costs you almost nothing but it makes a huge difference to how accepted we feel in this workplace.
 Keeping us feeling accepted will improve our wellbeing and thus our chance to prosper in this organisation, so this is a win for equity.

 Spongtastic Dan, you say, frantically scrolling through search results on Google Scholar, are you sure about that last bit?
 It seems that the evidence is weak, or at least complicated, that changing language makes a difference to practical outcomes in the workplace, such as promotions and income.
 Are you sure that as simple as that?
-It looks to me like maybe it only makes people feel better but doesn’t actually make things better.
+It looks to me like maybe it only makes people feel better but doesn’t actually make measurable outcomes better.

 Now you might say OK, you certainly do have more experience of prejudice than me, can’t deny that.
 Um, let’s move this forward.
-I’ll take you word for it that that honorifics are going to be helpful to you and the people you represent.
+I’ll take you word for it that honorifics are going to be helpful to you and the people you represent.
 Will that be the most helpful thing?
 It looks to me like there are many other things that will be more helpful that we could accomplish here.
 I understand that other things are considered important, such as providing better monitoring of potential Plardian/Spongian harassment cases, or offering targeted Spongian training programs or coaching, or somesuch?
 Aren’t there books on this?
 We need to triage here.
-Isn’t focussing on purely symbolic stuff like job titles is a tokenistic distraction from making real progress on actual outcomes?
+Is it possible that focussing on purely symbolic stuff like job titles is a tokenistic distraction from making real progress on actual outcomes?

 There is really nothing to compromise on here, I could say, this is a minor effort.
 Why are you letting the most toxic employees dictate the agenda for the whole company?
 They shouldn’t have such strong opinions on something minor like language.
 What is so hard about changing a few words?
 I don’t think you are really committed to this process…